kanika-mittal1007/covid_vaccine/README.md

 # covid_vaccine
-about the website which is to be created  to give the info about various  vaccines which has been approved in india as well as internationally
+about the website which is to be created  to give the info about various  vaccines which has been approved in india as well as internationally .A thought of making a website where anyone can get the info about the vaccination process and also get access for the appointment.
+Here we also mentioned brief information about the vaccines and their future aspects.
+Here is the link of our youtube video explaination [https://youtu.be/W_VMXTTEOII](https://youtu.be/W_VMXTTEOII)